 - Trained change management practitioners and demonstrated change management practitioner competencies

 - Delivered executive and senior leader training on change management and sponsorship

 - Demonstrated executive and senior leader sponsorship competencies

-- Delivered manager and supervisor training and demonstrated manager and supervisor change coaching competencies
+- Delivered training for people managers and demonstrated change coaching competencies

 - Trained employees on guiding themselves through change and demonstrated employee competencies in change management